jsoref/ovs/Documentation/faq/design.rst

     Therefore, in the common case where a packet just passes through the fast path, Open vSwitch does not buffer packets itself.
 The operating system and the network drivers involved in receiving and later in transmitting the packet do often include buffering.
-Open vSwitch is only a middleman between these and does not have direct access or influence over their buffers.
+Open vSwitch is only a midleman between these and does not have direct access or influence over their buffers.